-The spreading of the Coronavirus disease (COVID-19) has important implications for airlines and their customers.
-On this page you will find resources for airlines and other travel professionals.
+Communicable diseases and pandemics have important implications for airlines and their customers.
+On this page you will find resources for airlines and other travel professionals medical crews.

 Other Communicable Diseases

 Measles is still common in many parts of the world including some countries in Europe, Asia, the Pacific and Africa.
 Anyone who is not protected against measles is at risk of getting infected when traveling internationally.

 For more information, please see the WHO advisory on Measles.